chris-barry/darkweb-everywhere/README.md

 ## Contributing

-Before you begin, make sure you check out [HTTPSEverywhere's exellent guide][3] on how to write rulesets.
+Before you begin, make sure you check out [HTTPSEverywhere's excellent guide][3] on how to write rulesets.

 1. Find a site with a dual setup.
 2. Find evidence that the hidden service is hosted, or endorsed by the correct people.